 Redirection Error Caused By A Plugin

-If you suspect that a ‘page isn’t redirecting properly’ error may be caused by a plugin, you will need to troubleshoot your plugins to find which one is causing the issue.
+If you suspect that a ‘page isn’t redirecting properly’ error may be caused by a plugin, you will need to troubleshoot your plugins to find which one is causing the error.

 Contact Your Web Host

-If none of the above solutions help to resolve the issue, contact your web hosting provider.
+If none of the above solutions help to resolve the problem, contact your web hosting company.